toastedcrumpets/toastedcrumpets.github.io/articles/yoga3prolinux.md

 worked* on linux.
 Here's my notes for whenever I have to reinstall the machine.

+## Power management/profiles (i.e. terrible performance!)

+Lenovo basically abandoned these laptops after windows 10 came about (and never supported linux).
+They used to have a Energy Management tool on Windows 8.1 that would let you set the performance policy, they replaced this with a ACPI driver for Win10.
+Unfortunately, this new ACPI driver locks the system on a "balanced" energy profile which heavily throttles the CPU/GPU package under load.
+For example, you start a video then your laptop will stutter under load after around 10s just moving the mouse.
+The issue is the balanced profile limits the average power-draw of the package, thus this isn't even a temperature issue but some brain-dead "energy saving" measure.

+Amazingly, Linux has the tools to fix this and windows 10 does not.
+You need to install some tools:

+	# sudo apt install linux-tools-generic linux-oem-5.6-tools-common

+If you run the tool, you should be informed you're on the "balance"
+profile:

+	# sudo x86_energy_perf_policy
+	cpu0: EPB 6
+	cpu1: EPB 6
+	cpu2: EPB 6
+	cpu3: EPB 6

+The 6 means balanced.
+You then need to set the Energy Performance Bias (EPB) to balance-performance or performance.

+	# sudo x86_energy_perf_policy --epb balance-performance

+Running the tool again gives you a 4 and a useful laptop once again!

+	# sudo x86_energy_perf_policy
+	cpu0: EPB 4
+	cpu1: EPB 4
+	cpu2: EPB 4
+	cpu3: EPB 4

+Battery life is nearly unaffected and the system remains responsive under heavy load.

 ## GRUB/terminal text size (and rendering speed)

 While I don't mind the extremely small font, the console actually